|EN

 5 GB30 days$16Get PlanRemote worker backup data

-20 GB30 days$45Get PlanContent creator
+20 GB30 days$42Get PlanContent creator

-How much you save versus carrier roaming
+How much you save vs carrier roaming in South Korea

 Which South Korea eSIM plan makes the most sense